kalalnilesh/best-repo-ever/README.md

-# best-repo-ever changes in myfeaturebranch2

-# best-repo-ever change in Repo: README.md
+# best-repo-ever change for Merge Conflict